 Ponsella Hardaway, MOSES Executive Director

 Ponsella Hardaway is a native Detroiter.
-Since 1996, Ponsella has been an organizer with MOSES; She is also a National Trainer with the Gamaliel Foundation.
-In addition to leaders across Detroit, the State of Michigan, and the country, she has trained congregation members in South Africa, Swaziland and in the United Kingdom.
-Ms. Hardaway has also traveled to Brazil and Mali to study NGO’s work on political and social issues.
+Since 1996, Ponsella has been an organizer with MOSES; she is also a national trainer with the Gamaliel Foundation.
+In addition to training leaders across Detroit, the State of Michigan, and the country, she has trained congregation members in South Africa, Swaziland and the United Kingdom.
+Hardaway has also traveled to Brazil and Mali to study NGO’s work on political and social issues.

-In her first year of organizing, Ms. Hardaway organized 22 Detroit congregations to conduct neighborhood listening campaigns and do safe zones actions (small public meetings of 200–600 people) to address abandoned buildings, drug houses, recreation, dumping, street lighting and gangs.
-She is most proud of organizing a 40 minute meeting with MOSES leadership and United States President Bill Clinton, who agreed to work with the organization by opening doors in Washington D.C. needed to leverage the resources to obtain their vision for improved youth programs.
+In her first year of organizing, Hardaway organized 22 Detroit congregations to conduct neighborhood listening campaigns and do safe zones actions (small public meetings of 200–600 people) to address abandoned buildings, drug houses, recreation, dumping, street lighting and gangs.
+She is most proud of organizing a 40-minute meeting with MOSES leadership and United States President Bill Clinton, who agreed to work with the organization by opening doors in Washington D.C. needed to leverage the resources for the MOSES vision for improved youth programs.

 Danielle Atkinson, Mothering Justice Founding Director

-In 2012 Ms. Atkinson founded Mothering Justice, a leadership development and advocacy organization.
+In 2012, Atkinson founded Mothering Justice, a leadership development and advocacy organization.
 To date, Mothering Justice has trained more than 300 women, reached more than 50,000 mothers in voter engagement efforts, led Mama Conversations around Michigan, and drafted the Mamas’ Agenda, a policy priority plan addressing financial stability issues of mothers in Michigan.
-Ms. Atkinson help lead organizing effort to raise the minimum wage in both Florida and most recently Michigan.
-Ms. Atkinson’s work organizing mothers won her the 2013 Michigan Organizer of the Year Award.
+Atkinson help lead organizing efforts to raise the minimum wage in both Florida and most recently Michigan.
+Her work organizing mothers won her the 2013 Michigan Organizer of the Year Award.

-Ms. Atkinson received her Bachelor’s Degrees in Political Science and Sociology from Pfeiffer University and lives in Royal Oak, Michigan with her husband Frank and their four children.
+Atkinson received bachelor’s degrees in political science and sociology from Pfeiffer University and lives in Royal Oak, Michigan, with her husband Frank and their four children.

 Linda Campbell, Building Movement Project- Detroit People’s Platform Founding Team Member

-Linda Campbell is a founding member of the Building Movement Project and currently leads the work in Detroit including the work on social service and social change and the Detroit People’s Platform.
+Linda Campbell is a founding member of the Building Movement Project and currently leads activities in Detroit, including work on social service and social change and the Detroit People’s Platform.
 Linda’s background is both nonprofit and grassroots organizational development.
-Linda holds a masters degree in Public Health.
+Linda holds a master’s degree in public health.

-Randy Block has a BA degree in Journalism and a Masters Degree in Social Work, specializing in community organizing.
+Randy Block has a bachelor’s degree in journalism and a master’s degree in social work, specializing in community organizing.
 For over 30 years, he worked as a manager of services for older persons, but in 2011 he “retired” to devote more time to working as a community activist.
-During the Vietnam war, Randy was a conscientious objector.
-He has been a long-time leader of Gray Panthers of Metro Detroit and serves as President of a new National Council of Gray Panthers Networks.
-He serves as the Outreach Governor and coordinates justice activities for the Northwest Unitarian Universalist Church in Southfield.
+During the Vietnam War, Block was a conscientious objector.
+He has been a long-time leader of Gray Panthers of Metro Detroit and serves as president of a new National Council of Gray Panthers Networks.
+He serves as the outreach governor and coordinates justice activities for the Northwest Unitarian Universalist Church in Southfield.

-In 2002, Randy founded and has directed the Michigan Unitarian Universalist Social Justice Network (MUUSJN).
+In 2002, Block founded and has since directed the Michigan Unitarian Universalist Social Justice Network (MUUSJN).

 Autumn Butler is the founding director of Pontiac Policy Council.
-She has spent her professional career in a variety of aspects of community development and empowerment including working as a neighborhood planner developing revitalization plans for communities of color throughout the United States.
-For the last ten years, Autumn has worked extensively in the City of Pontiac as a Community Outreach Coordinator, among other roles, focused exclusively on low-moderate communities of color and she has also empowered city residents, particularly women of color, to take control of their finances and helped many ultimately become homeowners and maintain their homeownership status in the Pontiac community.
+She has spent her professional career in a variety of aspects of community development and empowerment, including working as a neighborhood planner developing revitalization plans for communities of color throughout the United States.
+For the last ten years, Butler has worked extensively in the City of Pontiac as a community outreach coordinator, among other roles, focused exclusively on low-moderate communities of color.
+She has empowered city residents, particularly women of color, to take control of their finances and helped many ultimately become homeowners and maintain their homeownership status in the Pontiac community.

-Autumn has a Bachelor’s degree in Political Science from Florida A&M University, a Master’s degree in Urban and Regional Planning from Florida State University, a Master’s degree in Public Administration from Florida State, and she is currently pursuing her Ph.D. in Political Science at Wayne State University.
+Butler has a bachelor’s degree in political science from Florida A&M University, a master’s degree in urban and regional planning from Florida State University, a master’s degree in public administration from Florida State, and is currently pursuing her Ph.D. in political science at Wayne State University.
 She is a longtime resident of Oakland County and is mother of two children.

-She has worked on a variety of political and issue campaigns locally and around the state, and is a graduate of the Great Lakes Political Academy.
-She is on the advisory board of The Henry Marsh Institute of Public Policy through SVSU, and was a member of the inaugural class.
-Her recent work in transportation returned public transit service on Saturdays and the implementation of a pilot Ride to Work Program.
-The New Ezekiel Project is proud to be partnering with the Saginaw Basin Land Conservancy on a pilot pollinator plot project to be expanded to 150 plots (about 450 lots) in 2017.
-In 2016, Jamie’s work organizing earned her the honor of Saginawian of the Year by The Saginaw News.
+Jamie Forbes has worked on a variety of political and issue campaigns locally and around the state, and is a graduate of the Great Lakes Political Academy.
+She is former executive director of the Ezekiel Project and is on the advisory board of The Henry Marsh Institute of Public Policy through SVSU.
+In 2016, Forbes’ work organizing earned her the honor of Saginawian of the Year by The Saginaw News.